vlengmann/VIF-and-Linear-Modeling/README.md

 # VIF-and-Linear-Modeling
-Exploring how VIF values contribute to a linear model
+Exploring how VIF values contribute to a linear model in Car Dekho dataset

 ---